intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 {{HTML}} is an example of this sort of design.

-In protocols where there are many participants that might generate messages based on data from other participants - such as routing protocols - some flexibility might contribute to resilience of the system.
+In protocols where there are many participants that might generate messages based on data from other participants some flexibility might contribute to resilience of the system.
+A routing protocol is a good example of where this might be necessary.

-For example, a BGP peer {{?BGP=RFC4271}} generates UPDATE messages based on messages it receives from other peers.
+In BGP {{?BGP=RFC4271}}, a peer generates UPDATE messages based on messages it receives from other peers.
 Peers can copy attributes without validation, potentially propagating invalid values.
 RFC 4271 mandated a session reset for invalid UPDATE messages, a requirement that was not widely implemented.
 In many deployments, peers would treat a malformed UPDATE in less stringent ways, such as by treating the affected route as having been withdrawn.
 Ultimately, RFC 7606 {{?BGP-REH=RFC7606}} documented this practice and provided precise rules, including mandatory actions for different error conditions.

 A protocol can explicitly allows for a range of valid expressions of the same semantics, with precise definitions for error handling.
 This is distinct from a